gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Compiling CoffeeScript assets
 * Minifying JavaScript assets
 * Running tests with JUnitRunner
-* Running applications in development mode
+* Running applications in development mode with hot reloading
 * Staging and creating Play distribution packages

 Compatibility with Play 2.4.x is limited.
 The `play` plugin does not work with a few new build-related features in 2.4.
 Specifically, Gradle does not allow you to configure reverse routes or use "injected" routes generators.
 Future releases will add support for these features as well as other features and versions of the Play Framework.

-Building on top of the new [continuous build](userguide/continuous_build.html) feature from the last release, the `play` plugin lets you run your Play application with continuous build and have Gradle automatically reload your application when sources change without stopping it.
+When running a Play application as part of a [continuous build](userguide/continuous_build.html), changes to the source are reflected in the running app automatically… no restart required.
+This facilitates a fast development cycle.
+The mechanism empowering this “hot reloading” will be made generally available to other types of applications and services in future versions of Gradle.

 See the [User Guide](userguide/play_plugin.html) as well as the sample builds delivered with the Gradle distribution for more information on using the `play` plugin.